 In addition to the Global Research websites, the Centre is involved in book publishing, support to humanitarian projects as well as educational outreach activities including the organization of public conferences and lectures.
 The Centre also acts as a think tank on crucial economic and geopolitical issues.

-The Global Research website at www.globalresearch.ca publishes news articles, commentary, background research and analysis on a broad range of issues, focussing on social, economic, strategic and environmental processes.
+The Global Research website at www.globalresearch.ca publishes news articles, commentary, background research and analysis on a broad range of issues, focusing on social, economic, strategic and environmental issues.

 The Global Research website was established on the 9th of September 2001, two days before the tragic events of September 11.
 Barely a few days later, Global Research had become a major news source on the New World Order and Washington’s “war on terrorism”.